 Doctors Say Being a Martyr to Your Job Might Actually Kill You

-In a world of layoffs, furloughs, and companies having fewer employees doing more work, we want to stand out.
+In a world of companies having fewer employees doing more work, we want to stand out.
 We want to put in all the hours and prove to the decision-makers that we're worthy of being part of their team.

 None of us want to be let go because someone higher up thinks we aren't pulling our weight and that they can find someone younger with less experience to fill our position and save some money by paying that person less than we're being paid.